nickmangarella/exoplanet-machine-learning-modeling/README.md

   ```

 ### Step 3: Evaluate model performance
-* Obtained the Grid's best paremeters and best score from each trained model
+* Obtained the best paremeters and best score from each `GridSearchCV()` of the trained models

 ## Analysis